Gold Marilyn Monroe

 1962.
 Silkscreen ink on synthetic polymer paint on canvas, 6' 11 1/4" x 57" (211.4 x 144.7 cm)

-Soon after her tragic death in 1962, Warhol made a series of paintings paying tribute to Marilyn Monroe, the film star and sex symbol who had captured America’s imagination in films like Gentlemen Prefer Blondes and How to Marry a Millionaire.
+Soon after her tragic death in 1962, Warhol made a series of paintings paying tribute to Marilyn Monroe, the actress, model, and singer who had captured America’s imagination in films like Gentlemen Prefer Blondes and How to Marry a Millionaire.
 Warhol based this portrait on a publicity still from the 1953 film Niagara.
 He painted the background gold before silkscreening the boldly colored face in the center, adding black to show her features.
 Even as Warhol canonizes Monroe, he reveals her public persona as a carefully structured illusion.

 A group of artistic, literary, or musical works that are generally accepted as representing a field.